Skip to main content

 info

-We have a type called user in this case because users can be related to each other, so the users now are a type in the system
+In this case, the type user exists because users can be related to each other, so users now are a type in the system.

-The Auth0 Fine Grained Authorization (FGA) service will attempt to perform all the changes sent in a single Write API call in one transaction.
-If it can't (for example, if any of the requested changes fails), it will reject all of the changes.
+The Auth0 Fine-Grained Authorization (FGA) service attempts to perform all the changes sent in a single Write API call in one transaction.
+If it cannot complete all the changes, it rejects all of them.